mooreniemi/semcheck/README.md

     bin/semcheck restaurant
     => Searching semweb resources for: ["restaurant"]
     => Possible schema matches: https://schema.org/Restaurant
+    # if you want to make use of the extended thesaurus
+    bin/semcheck -M machine

+Using `-M` requires an extra API call but will often give you fewer results.
+Why?
+Because the synonyms it chooses are often more specificly related than the more general smattering you'll get from the local thesaurus (sometimes it won't even find a synonym, for even common words like "food").

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## TODO
+- integrate Swoogle
+- api thesaurus access
+- local schema database

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [mooreniemi/semcheck](https://github.com/mooreniemi/semcheck).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.